Creech Barrow Hill

 There is a single, round barrow at the summit that gives Creech Barrow Hill its name and, from some angles, the appearance of a double summit.
 To the southeast is Stone Hill Down long barrow.
-There is also a trig point on the summit.

 The name of the hill means "hill" three times.
 "Creech" is derived from the Celtic crich = hill and "barrow" from the Saxon for "mound".

 The hill is a classic viewpoint that was once the site of King John's hunting lodge.